dextritus/CarND-Vehicle-Detection/writeup.md

 ### Sliding windows for prediction

 In the `find_cars` method, a sliding window approach was used to analyze different regions of the input image in order to check if a car is present or not.
-Windows of scales between 0.8 and 3 (with 10 levels in-between) were used.
+Windows of scales between 0.8 and 3 (with 5 levels in-between) were used.
 A window of scale of 1 is given by a 8x8 pixels cell.
-For scales of size smaller than 1.2, the region of interest is restricted to the further end of the road, where cars are likely to appear smaller due to the distance.
+For scales of size smaller than 1.2, the region of interest is restricted to the further end of the road (limited y), where cars are likely to appear smaller due to the distance.
 For all windows, the lower half of the image is used.

-In the X direction, the window step is one cell, whereas for the Y direction the window step is 2 cells, in order to speed up the processing time.
-Also, cars are moving more in the X direction than Y in the video file.
+For both the X and Y directions, the window step is one cell.

 The region inside each window is resized to 64x64 pixels, the features are extracted and scaled, and the result is used to make a prediction.
 If the prediction is 1 (car is present), the region inside the window is added to a heat map.
-Once windows of all the required scales are used, the heatmap values above a certain value are kept (threshold value is 7 now).
-This method reduces the number of false positives in the predictions.
+Once windows of all the required scales are used, the heatmap is added to a heatmap history window `hist_wdw` that holds the heatmaps from the last 8 frames.
+At end, the average value of all 8 heatmaps is used, to provide a measure of the most probable car detection locations.
+A threshold value of 2.75 is then used to filter the resulting heatmap.
 In order to identify the number of cars, the scikit `label` method identifies the number of connected components in the thresholded heatmap.
 Finally, for each connected component, the largest rectangle covering the region is used as the bounding box around a car in the image.

+An additional check is made in `draw_labeled_bboxes` that checks if the number of pixels in each label is greater than a threshold value (currently set to 100 pixels).
+This prevents the bounding box to be drawn, if the inside of the box contains a snake-like pixel shape that extends in one direction only, which is very unlikely to represent a car.

 Below, an example of different windows that have a positive prediction for the car (top left), the resulting heatmap (top right), the thresholded heatmap (bottom left), and the final bounding box for the car (lower right) are shown.